VibrasticLab/ehealth-iot/reports/flagship_reports.md

 Python ALSA Wrapper

-To access I2S Mic from ALSA using Python, you can install it wrapper first.
+To access I2S Mic from ALSA using Python, you can install it's wrapper first.

 For Arch-Linux ARM or its derivatives, you can install this [AUR Package](https://aur.archlinux.org/packages/python-pyalsaaudio/)